ANJSACHAN/RideRight/README.md

 Car Rental System

 # Description
 A comprehensive car rental system designed to simplify the process of renting vehicles.
-This system is developed using the MERN stack, with Java for backend functionalities.
+This system is developed using the MERN stack.
 Tailwind CSS is used for a sleek and responsive front-end design.

 # Features
 User authentication and authorization